easy-graph/easygraph-doc-source/docs_using_sphinx/aboutus.rst

 ========

-We are from the `Mobile Systems and Networking Group <http://fudan-msn.weebly.com/>`_ at Fudan University.
+We are from the `DataNET Group <http://fudan-datanet.mysxl.cn/>`_ at Fudan University.
 Our goal is to build a cross-platform library which could be useful for social network analytics.
 Please feel free to email us at zliek.sh@gmail.com.